queryluke/masseffect-5e/static/data/rules/02-11-choose-equipment.md

 <v-alert type="info" :value="true">
 <strong>BUILDING KALEEM, STEP 5</strong><br>
 Sam writes down the starting equipment from the engineer class and the scrapper background.
-Her starting equipment includes Stock Medium Armor which (after addting her Dexterity modifier) gives Kaleem an Armor Class of 16.
+Her starting equipment includes Stock Medium Armor which (after adding her Dexterity modifier) gives Kaleem an Armor Class of 16.

 For Kaleem’s weapons, Sam chooses an M-8 Avenger (because she took the Assault Rifle proficiency) and an Omni-torch.
 Her M-8 Avenger is a ranged weapon, so Kaleem uses her Dexterity modifier for her attacks and damage.
 Her attack bonus is